EDUCBA Logo

 Parameters:

-- -Allstats: This denotes that all the data of the mentioned properties.
-The data type of this parameter is switch parameter and default value is none.
-It doesn’t accept pipeline input and wild card characters are also not specified.
+• Allstate: This denotes all the data of the mentioned properties.
+The data type of this parameter is the switch parameter, and the default value is none.
+It doesn’t accept pipeline input, and wild card characters are also not specified.

-- -Average: This parameter calculates the average value of the mentioned properties.
-Its type is switch parameter.
+• Average: This parameter calculates the average value of the mentioned properties.
+Its type is the switch parameter.
 The default value is none.
-It doesn’t accept pipeline input and wild card characters are also not specified.
+It doesn’t accept pipeline input, and wild card characters are also not specified.

-- -Character: This parameter returns the number of characters that are available in the specified input objects.
-Its type is switch parameter.
+• Character: This parameter returns the number of characters in the specified input objects.
+Its type is the switch parameter.
 The default value is none.
-It doesn’t accept pipeline input and wild card characters are also not specified.
+It doesn’t accept pipeline input, and wild card characters are also not specified.

-- -IgnoreWhiteSpace: By default, white spaces are considered while calculating the number of characters, to avoid that this parameter is used.
-Its type is switch.
+• IgnoreWhiteSpace: To avoid utilizing this parameter, white spaces are taken into account when determining the number of characters by default.
+Its type is a switch.
 The default value is none.
-It doesn’t accept pipeline input and wild card characters are also not specified.
+It doesn’t accept pipeline input, and wild card characters are also not specified.

-- -Line: This will return the number of lines in the specified input.
-Its type is switch parameter.
+• Line: This will return the number of lines in the specified input.
+Its type is the switch parameter.
 The default value is none.
-It doesn’t accept pipeline input and wild card characters are also not permitted.
+It doesn’t accept pipeline input, and wild card characters are prohibited.

-- -Minimum: This will return the minimum value of the mentioned properties or objects.
-Its type is switch parameter.
+• Minimum: This will return the minimum value of the mentioned properties or objects.
+Its type is the switch parameter.
 The default value is none.
-It doesn’t accept pipeline input and wild card characters are also not permitted.
+It doesn’t accept pipeline input, and wild card characters are prohibited.

-- -Property: This denotes the specified properties to measure.
-If no properties are specified all the properties are returned.
+• Property: This denotes the specified properties to measure.
+If no properties are specified, all the properties are returned.
 The data type is PSPropertyExpression[].
-Default value is none.
-Pipeline input is not allowed whereas wild card characters are permitted.
+The default value is none.

-- -StandardDeviation: This will return the standard deviation value of the mentioned properties or objects.
-Its type is switch parameter.
+• Standard deviation: This will return the average deviation value of the mentioned properties or objects.
+Its type is the switch parameter.
 The default value is none.
-It doesn’t accept pipeline input and wild card characters are also not permitted.
+It doesn’t accept pipeline input, and wild card characters are prohibited.

 Example of PowerShell Count